kflorence/jquery-wizard/readme.md

 *   **beforeBackward** or _wizardbeforebackward_
     Triggered before the wizard attempts to move backwards.
 Returning false inside of this method will prevent the move.

+*   **beforeDestroy** or _wizardbeforedestroy_
+    Triggered before the wizard is destroyed.
+Returning false inside of this method will prevent the destruction of the wizard.

 *   **beforeForward** or _wizardbeforeforward_
     Triggered before the wizard attempts to move forward.
 Returning false inside